St Davids Lifeboat Station: History

-A boathouse was built at the bottom of the cliff at St Justinian, at a cost of £179-10s, but wasn't completed before the lifeboat arrived, During construction, the lifeboat was kept in premises in the town.
+A boathouse was built at the bottom of the cliff at St Justinian, at a cost of £179-10s, but wasn't completed before the lifeboat arrived.
+During construction, the lifeboat was kept in premises in the town.

-St David's lifeboat Augusta was launched about 13:00 on the 15 October 1880, to reports of the brigantine Messenger of Exeter drifting, with her sails blown away.
+St David's lifeboat Augusta was launched about 13:00 on 15 October 1880, to reports of the brigantine Messenger of Exeter drifting, with her sails blown away.
 The vessel, on passage from Teignmouth to Runcorn with a cargo of clay, struck the Wain Garrig rock, 2 mi north of Ramsey Island.
 Three crew scrambled onto the rocks, only for the vessel to come free, and drift away, with the Master and two crew still aboard.
 The lifeboat rescued the three men from the rock, but there was no sign of the Messenger.
 It was later discovered that the vessel had foundered whilst making for Milford Haven, but the three men aboard had landed safely at St Ann's Head.

 Augusta remained in service until 1885, saving 23 lives.